jingwenzhang1118/jingwenzhang1118/visuals.md

 - Large firms are expected to have more resources to invest in CSR activities, which should lead to greater CSR performance (CSR ratings).
 - The left figure plots the linear relationship between CSR performance and firm size each year, in which firm size is measured by the logarithm of firms' total assets.
 For clarity, the scatter plot only shows part of the data used for each linear regression.
 - As shown in the left figure, there is a positive assocation between CSR and firm size.
-Interestingly, the slope of the line increases over years, meaning that the association between CSR performance and size becomes greater in more recent years.
+Interestingly, the slope of the line increases over years, meaning that the association between CSR performance and firm size becomes greater in more recent years.
 - The right bar chart displays the coefficients of firm size by year.
 Clearly, the coefficients, indicative of the association between CSR and firm size, are larger in recent years.